farnsolo/bitstrings-subsets/README.md

 NOTE: There is no exception handling in the program.

-# Find difference between two bitsrings (Bitstring-Difference.py)
+# Find difference between two bitstrings (Bitstring-Difference.py)
 Write an algorithm that, given a finite set S = {s1, . . . , sn}, calculates
 bX\Y where X ⊆ S and Y ⊆ S. Assume that bX and bY are given.